#Loipenzauber

 • 100 % natural snow and daily trail grooming.

-• Trail usually "skating".
+• The trail is usually prepared for "skating".

-• For endurance runners and connoisseurs - whether alone, as a couple, in a group or with a dog.
+• For endurance runners and connoisseurs - alone, as a couple, in a group or with a dog.

-• More information Cross-country skiing Kandersteg.
+• You can find more information here: Cross-country skiing Kandersteg

-Safe on the cross-country ski trail.
+Safe on the road.

 GUIDELINES